Package 'epialleleR'

 'values' vignette for a comparison and visualisation of epialleleR output values for various input files. 'epialleleR' vignette for the description of usage and sample data.

-preprocessBam for preloading BAM data, generateBedReport for genomic region-based statistics, generateVcfReport for evaluating epiallele-SNV associations, extractPatterns for exploring methylation patterns, generateBedEcdf for analysing the distribution of per-read beta values.
+preprocessBam for preloading BAM data, generateBedReport for genomic region-based statistics, generateVcfReport for evaluating epiallele-SNV associations, extractPatterns for exploring methylation patterns and plotPatterns for pretty plotting of its output, generateBedEcdf for analysing the distribution of per-read beta values.

 Examples